bbertrim/resume/README.md

 # Build

 The build process is simple.
-Lean on react-scripts to build a final website then use a Gulp build script to combine all files into a single html source file.
+It leans on react-scripts to build a final website then uses a Gulp build script to combine all files into a single html source file.

 ## Build Steps